Stuycs-K/final-project-09-shkolnik-simon-chau-brian/README.md

 Brian Chau and Simon Shkolnik

 ## Overview
 The project focuses on using Fourier Transformations in audio stegnoraphy.
 We encoded our secret file directly into the audio file but using Fourier Transformation, we can find the secret file.
-In this project we have used two different ways of encoding our message, hiding the message in inaudible frequencies and using phase shifts to hide the audio.
+In this project we have used two different ways of encoding our message, hiding the message in inaudible frequencies and using phase shifts to hide the audio. in addition, phase steganography uses two ways to hide the the message, by adding one inaudible frequency and by applying the shift using a fourier transform.

 ## Instructions
 The library used in this program are: